-The Plain of Bormes, October 1958 Oil on canvas, titled, signed and dated on the reverse.
-114 x 146 cm.
-Georges-Henri Pescadère (1915-2003) - A secretive painter between Paris and the light of the South Georges-Henri Pescadère was born on May 7, 1915 in Neuilly-sur-Seine.
-Drawn to drawing from a very young age, he entered the Germain-Pilon School of Applied Arts at the age of fourteen, where he received a multidisciplinary education combining visual arts, decoration, architecture and advertising.
+Embracing Boats, February 1960 Oil on canvas, signed and dated lower left and on the reverse.
+81 x 115 cm.
+Georges-Henri Pescadère (1915-2003) - A secretive painter between Paris and the light of the South of France.
+Georges-Henri Pescadère was born on May 7, 1915, in Neuilly-sur-Seine.
+Drawn to drawing from a very young age, he entered the École supérieure d'arts appliqués Germain-Pilon at the age of fourteen, where he received a multidisciplinary education combining visual arts, decoration, architecture, and advertising.
 He then continued his studies at the École nationale supérieure des Beaux-Arts, in Lucien Simon's studio, while also attending Adolphe Cassandre's classes and working in set design for theater and film.
 World War II interrupted this trajectory: involved in the